awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.create.md

 To create a new Aurora Serverless DB cluster with the AWS Management Console, specify **Serverless** for **Capacity type** on the **Specify DB details** page\.

+### Example for Aurora MySQL<a name="aurora-serverless.create.console.MySQL"></a>

-The following image shows the **Specify DB details** page with **Serverless** chosen during DB cluster creation\.
+The following image shows the **Specify DB details** page with **Serverless** chosen during DB cluster creation for the Aurora MySQL engine\.

 ![\[Create Aurora Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-select.png)

 You can configure the scaling configuration of the Aurora Serverless DB cluster by adjusting values in the **Capacity settings** section on the **Configure advanced settings** page\.

-The following image shows the **Capacity settings** you can adjust\.
+The following image shows the **Capacity settings** you can adjust for an Aurora MySQL Serverless DB cluster\.

-![\[Setting capacity for an Aurora Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-capacity.png)
+![\[Setting capacity for an Aurora MySQL Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-capacity.png)

-You can also enable the Data API for your Aurora Serverless DB cluster\.
+You can also enable the Data API for your Aurora MySQL Serverless DB cluster\.
 For more information, see [Using the Data API for Aurora Serverless](data-api.md)\.

+### Example for Aurora PostgreSQL<a name="aurora-serverless.create.console.PostgreSQL"></a>

+For the Aurora PostgreSQL engine, first choose the **DB engine version** for Aurora PostgreSQL that is compatible with PostgreSQL version 10\.7\.
+Then choose **Serverless** for the **Capacity type**\.

+![\[Create Aurora PostgreSQL Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-select-postgres.png)

+You can configure the scaling configuration of the Aurora Serverless DB cluster by adjusting values in the **Capacity settings** section on the **Configure advanced settings** page\.

+The following image shows the **Capacity settings** you can adjust for an Aurora PostgreSQL Serverless DB cluster\.

+![\[Setting capacity for an Aurora PostgreSQL Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-capacity-postgres.png)

 For more information on creating an Aurora DB cluster using the AWS Management Console, see [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.